qualtrics/hadoop-snappy/README.md

 # Hadoop Snappy Reader
 [![Go Reference](https://pkg.go.dev/badge/github.com/qualtrics/hadoop-snappy.svg)](https://pkg.go.dev/github.com/qualtrics/hadoop-snappy)

 Small library that provides a reader for reading Hadoop Snappy encoded data.
-See the Go Package documentation for more information on the format and how to use the reader.
+See the (Go Package documentation)[https://pkg.go.dev/github.com/qualtrics/hadoop-snappy] for more information and examples of how to use the reader.

 There are not currently plans to implement a writer, as the main utility of this library is to read and use data already produced by the Hadoop ecosystem.
 However, we are open to extending this library to support a writer or other use cases if there is interest.